ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

 --------------------------

 ``(usepnt = no) [boolean]``
-    Use CTA pointing direction for cube centre instead of xref/yref parameters?
+    Use CTA pointing direction for sky map centre instead of xref/yref parameters?

 ``nxpix [integer]``
     Number of cube bins in Right Ascension or Galactic longitude.